ashbywinch/books_to_anki/readme.md

 Use the instructions at the top of the page here <https://spacy.io/usage/> to configure and install the pipeline for the **language your books are written in**.
 Make a note of the name of the pipeline (something like "fi_core_news_sm" for Finnish, or "ru_core_news_sm" for Russian).

+You will need a free DeepL account (<https://www.deepl.com/signup?cta=free-doctrans-signup>) which will give you an API key that allows you to translate a fixed amount of text per month.
+At the time of writing the monthly allowance is 500,000 characters, which is enough for quite a bit of literature.

 ## book-to-flashcard

+This is a command line tool (and also a python package) that can take text files, and generate learning material.

+### Generating Anki decks

+Anki (<https://apps.ankiweb.net/>) is a flashcard application that uses spaced repetition to help with knowledge acquisition.
+Cards are bundled into "decks" containing sets of related learning material.

-This is a command line tool (and also a python package) that can take text files, and generate an anki package.
-The package will contain one anki deck per text file, and each deck will contain the entire text of that file in order, split into flash-card-sized chunks, with the original text on the front of the card and the translated text on the back of the card.
+book-to-flashcard will generate one anki deck per text file.
+Each deck will contain the entire text of that file, in order, split into flash-card-sized chunks, with the original text on the front of the card and the translated text on the back of the card.
+All the decks will be bundled into a single Anki .apkg file.

 book-to-flashcard uses AI language parsing (via the spacy library) to try and split long sentences in such a way that they can be individually understood and translated without context.